adamforbes92/speedPulserAdv/README.md

 If provided with a CAN interface, it can capture engine RPM and output this as a traditional coil based ignition output.

+### Purchase
+If you want to purchase an assembled SpeedPulser Pro, you can do so here: [SpeedPulser Pro - Forbes Automotive](https://forbes-automotive.com/products/speedpulser-pro)

 ## Basic Wiring
 Only three wires are required to operate the SpeedPulser: